 STDs such as chlamydia and gonorrhea can result in similar symptoms.
 Therefore, screening for other STDs is essential if you’re still experiencing symptoms despite receiving treatment.

 Taking medication is considered safe if you get trichomoniasis while pregnant or breastfeeding.
 If the infection is left untreated, it can increase your risk of:

 - Low birth weight

 - Pelvic inflammatory disease

 How long can trichomoniasis be dormant in a woman?

-It is possible to have trich for months or even years without knowing.
+You don’t always experience genital itching and burning or painful urination and itching, it is possible to have trich for months or even years without knowing.
 This is primarily because many people, regardless of gender, either don’t have any symptoms or experience mild, unnoticeable symptoms.

 Another possibility is that women with trichomoniasis may mistake it for a yeast infection or a urinary tract infection.